-Homemade Eggnog is EASY to make! and without the fillers of the store-bought stuff.
+Homemade Eggnog is EASY to make!
+Plus, it doesn't have all the fillers of the store-bought stuff.
+Just cream, sugar, eggs, and spices.
 Enjoy it spiked or without alcohol for a kid-friendly version.

 - 6 egg yolks (decrease to 4 egg yolks if you would like it less rich)